 AP Mode or Wireless Bridge Mode: 802.11g AP Router can operate in two modes.
 When the AP Mode is selected, the device operates as a normal Access Point.
-Proving every wireless client station a join network point.
+It provides every wireless client station a join network point.

-The Wireless Bridge Mode will be able to join different AP Router wirelessly by input the destination MAC Address.
+The Wireless Bridge Mode will be able to join different AP Routers wirelessly by inputting the destination MAC Address.